 What to consider when your child seems uninterested in listening to minority language books

 First of all, kudos to all parents taking the leap on speaking and reading in their minority language!

-When your child is not paying attention to books in the minority language, consider these 6 factors.
+When your child is not paying attention to books in the minority language, consider these 6 questions: